paulo-amaral/paulo-amaral/README.md

 ### My favorite repos

-👇 I have pinned some of my favorite posts below, take a look 👇
+👇 I have pinned some of my favorite repositories below, take a look 👇